Office of the Provost

-The Fund was created to provide early career scientists with $12,500 in research funds.
+The Fund was created to provide early career scientists with up to $12,500 in research funds.
 These funds are used to promote the research activities of the faculty member, which may include the purchase of new equipment or support for graduate students or postdocs.
 The Furth Fund may not be used as a source of salary support for the faculty member.

 Who Is Eligible

-Nominees should be tenure-track junior faculty appointed in natural and biological science departments within the School of Arts, Sciences and Engineering, the School of Medicine and Dentistry, and the School of Nursing who have been hired within the past three academic years.
+Nominees should be tenure-track junior faculty appointed in natural and biological science or engineering departments within the School of Arts, Sciences and Engineering, the School of Medicine and Dentistry, and the School of Nursing who have been hired within the past three academic years.
 Preference will be given to nominees who wish to use the award to support the active engagement of graduate students or postdocs in their research.

 Nominations for tenure-track candidates being actively recruited for positions, but not yet hired, will also be accepted.
 Departments must have made an offer to the candidate before the nomination will be considered.
 The nomination materials should note the status of recruitment efforts and the anticipated date of the candidate’s decision.